 DG MOVE, DG MARE and Others

-Other Directorates-General, such as the Directorate-General for Energy (DG ENER), the Directorate-General for Agriculture and Rural Development (DG AGRI) and the Directorate-General for Humanitarian Aid (DG ECHO) run various activities in fields relevant to some of EUMETSAT’s own activities: the use of EUMETSAT products for agriculture and rural development, telecommunication technologies for dissemination of data and international relations.
+Other Directorates-General, such as the Directorate-General for Energy (DG ENERGY), the Directorate-General for Agriculture and Rural Development (DG AGRI) and the Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO) run various activities in fields relevant to some of EUMETSAT’s own activities: the use of EUMETSAT products for agriculture and rural development, telecommunication technologies for dissemination of data and international relations.